AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 **Prerequisite Tasks**

 Before you begin the data migration process, perform the following tasks.
 Prerequisite tasks can be performed outside your maintenance window.
 When logging in to CoPilot, use a controller user account that has full admin permissions.
+To confirm that the user account has full admin permissions, log in to your Controller, go to Accounts > Account Users, and verify the "Permissions Groups" column is set to **admin** for the account in question.

 **Obtain the following information:**